-Election to the Country Music Hall of Fame is solely the prerogative of the CMA.
-New members, elected annually by an anonymous panel of voters chosen by the CMA, are formally inducted in the invitation-only Medallion Ceremony held in the Museum's CMA Theater.
+Election to the Country Music Hall of Fame is conducted solely by the CMA.
+New members, elected annually by an anonymous panel of voters chosen by the CMA, are formally inducted in the invitation-only Medallion Ceremony held in the museum's CMA Theater.

 The Country Music Hall of Fame® and Museum is a 501(c)(3) nonprofit educational organization and does not participate in the election.
 Through a licensing agreement with the CMA, the museum exhibits the bronze plaques commemorating membership in the museum’s Hall of Fame Rotunda.

 Frequently Asked Questions

 How many members are in the Hall of Fame?

 As of May 2022, there are 146 members of the Country Music Hall of Fame.
 The most recently announced members-elect—Joe Galante, Jerry Lee Lewis, and Keith Whitley—will become the 147th, 148th, and 149th members when they are inducted in the Medallion Ceremony in October 2022.
 In some cases, a Hall of Fame member is a duo (such as the Judds and Brooks & Dunn) or a group (such as Alabama and the Jordanaires).

 How many new members are inducted each year?